thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

          PRIMARY KEY ("owner_id");
     ```

-5. Test that any dependent objects (pinboards, worksheets, etc.) are still working correctly.
+5. Test that any dependent objects (Pinboards, Worksheets, and so on) are still working correctly.
-6. Delete the snapshot you created earlier using the command:
+6. Delete the snapshot you created earlier:

     ```
     tscli snapshot delete <name>